Ngamba Island Chimpanzee Sanctuary VisitAncient

 Spend a day with the chimpanzees

 If you love being very close to animals, but in this case wild animals then visiting this island might fulfill your dreams of being very close to the chimpanzees.
 The sanctuary allows visitors get this experience where you become a Chimpanzee caretaker for the day; you will be part of the team helping the chimpanzees from preparation to feeding.
 You will be part of the staff helping out on the daily activities at the sanctuary, these may include; medical care, data collection, observation and monitoring, and general administrative work.
-This experience is aimed at bringing you closer to these vulnerable chimpanzees and making you appreciate the hard work which goes on to make this sanctuary comfortable for it residents.
+This experience aims at bringing you closer to these vulnerable chimpanzees and making you appreciate the hard work which goes on to make this sanctuary comfortable for it residents.